-Updated on March 21st, 2019 by Josh Arnold
+Updated on May 20th, 2020 by Josh Arnold

 Real Estate Investment Trusts have a lot to offer investors who desire higher levels of investment income, such as retirees.
 For instance, Gladstone Commercial Corporation (GOOD) is a REIT with a current dividend yield of 7.8%.

 Gladstone Commercial appears to be an attractive dividend stock, especially considering the available alternatives.
-The S&P 500 Index, on average, has about a 2% dividend yield.
+The S&P 500 Index, on average, has about a ~2% dividend yield.
 Plus, Gladstone Commercial is one of only 57 stocks that pays its dividend each month.

 However, Gladstone Commercial’s dividend is far from guaranteed.
 Its payout ratio is nearly 100%, leaving little room for error when it comes to maintaining the dividend.

 This article will discuss the trust’s business model and financial performance, and why its dividend may be riskier than meets the eye.

 Gladstone Commercial invests primarily in single-tenant, and anchored multi-tenant net leased assets.
 It owns 15.1 million square feet of office and industrial real estate in the U.S.

 Gladstone Commercial has a very diversified portfolio.
 As of the end of March, the trust’s portfolio consisted of 101 properties in 24 states, leased to a highly diversified tenant group, as seen below.